ogmini/ogmini.github.io/_posts/2025-6-20-Registry Hive - Data Types Part 3.md

 1. The structure of the composite value subkeys
 2. Finish testing/clean up code for the array values

 Just need to keep plugging away at it.
 Just knee deep in staring at a hex editor...
+For the structure of the composite value keys, I can't figure out how the various subkey values are marked.
+How do I tell if a value is an int, string, etc.

 ![010 Editor](/images/registry/settings_composite.png)